 El Chalten is an equivalent of Chile`s Torres del Paine.
 You can hike in the ice caps or the mountain of southern Argentina.

 If you want to get immersed in preserved nature, which will open up your senses, then this is the place to visit.

 You can walk along its numerous trails across the magical forest and stop on a few viewpoints to contemplate glaciers and mountains that you`ll live to remember.

-Here, hiking does not require any prior experience since the treks aren’t so demanding.
+NOTE: Here, hiking does not require any prior experience since the treks aren’t so demanding.

 Glacier National Park